Druzina1/CupFlow/README.md

 CFD simulation via OpenFOAM.
 Solved with icoFoam solver

+!!
+In order to run this simulation, you must have OpenFOAM downloaded !!

 Cup is 10cm * 10cm with flow speed 1m/s entering from the left wall

 Included are the case files for simple flow over a cavity.